Haolab-BIG/ChIP-seq_Chromatin-Immunoprecipitation-sequence/README.md

 **By generating a fingerprint plot, you can identify the types of peaks, assess antibody strength to verify the effectiveness of immunoprecipitation (IP).**

-## Part IV Visualization on Genome Browser & Check the correlation in samples
+## Part IV Visualization on Genome Browser & Check the Correlation in Samples
 Convert the alignment results into files with lower resolution but smaller size for easier browsing across the genome; simultaneously, assess the correlation among the experimental samples.

 ### i.
 Visualization on Genome Browser: BAM2BW